kylefernandadams/box-ui-elements-react-redux-blueprint/README.md

 Box UI Elements React Redux Blueprint
 =====================================
-This is a starter project that levarages the `box-node-sdk` with an express backend and a React/Redux frontend.
+This is a Box UI Elements starter project that levarages the `box-node-sdk` with an express backend and a React/Redux frontend.

 Installation Instructions
 -------------------------